toa-io/toa/extensions/exposition/documentation/query.md

 ## Criteria

-Search critaria in [RSQL](https://github.com/jirutka/rsql-parser) format.
+Search criteria in [RSQL](https://github.com/jirutka/rsql-parser) format.

 The `criteria` property is considered as *open* when it ends with a `;`, allowing the combination of request query criteria using `and` logic.